 “My family members are slight hoarders,” she said.
 “They kept a bunch of old laptops, CDs, and floppy disks, and they let me rummage through them.
 I was always so intrigued and wanted to play around with it all,” she said.

 Over a decade later, Tarin is studying computer science and public health at Johns Hopkins University.
 She credits her interest in the intersection of health and technology to her experience as an intern at an association for health insurance providers across the U.S.

 “One of the projects that we worked on used technology—in particular, AI—to look at the social determinants of health.
 It was so exciting.
 Using the tools we had, we were able to figure out all of these specific reasons why people were getting sick, as well as why certain demographics were not willing or able to go to the hospital.”

 Since then, Tarin has wanted to figure out the reasons behind some of the major health issues society is facing today, particularly those that have been around for decades.
 “Previously, some of these problems may have seemed unsolvable, but technology like AI is changing that,” she said.

 Tarin was clear on the academic route she wanted to follow, but the financial obstacles were substantial.

 “Although I looked at other universities, nothing else came close to the opportunities and training I would get at Johns Hopkins.
 As much as I knew it was the right fit, I also knew that I could probably not afford to go.”

 She started to examine potential scholarships and came across the AWS program.
 “Getting the scholarship is the only reason that I'm able to be here today,” said Tarin.
 “It changed everything.
 It meant I could fund my attendance.
 It has literally made my dreams come true.”

-Applications for this year’s scholarships open today and close on March 29.
+Applications for this year’s scholarships are open through March 29.
 Interested students from designated districts in California, Oregon, Ohio, and Virginia can learn more by visiting the program website.